- About SEAS

 What are my chances of being accepted into the REU program?

-Last year, we funded ~100 students out of a pool of 1000 applicants.
+Last year, we funded ~70 students out of a pool of approximately 1000 applicants.
 This year, we anticipate funding about the same number of students.

 When will I know if I have been selected?

-We begin making offers in the second week of March, and try to notify students mid-April at the latest regarding their status in the program.
+We begin making offers in the second week of March, and try to notify students by early May at the latest regarding their status in the program.
 Offers are made as soon as research mentors send their selections to our office for review.

 I have pending offers from other programs.
 Can I get an early decision?